 Things to see in Palm Springs

-Shopping can be fun, but there is much more to see and do.
+There are countless places to visit in Palm Springs that will only cost you the gas to get there.
 For a marvellous view of the desert, take a 10-minute trip up the mountain on the world’s largest rotating trams.
 Once up top, take some killer panoramic photos and then head for a guided nature walk or hike a trail.
 It can get cold up there, so dress appropriately.
 Back down where it can be warmer, get in your rental and just drive through the old neighbourhoods.
 For architecture buffs or for anyone who appreciates vintage design, it’s a great way to see some really fun houses from the outside.
 If you want to step inside one of the houses, drive to the “House of Tomorrow,” which is a prime example of mid-century modern architecture.
 The home used to belong to Elvis Presley and his bizarre décor style can be seen within.
 Think leopard print walls and pink, lots of pink.

 Where to eat in Palm Springs

 Shopping in Palm Springs

 What is it about a palm-tree laden boulevard that makes a person want to shop like an Olsen twin?
 Nonetheless, Palm Springs understands your urges and serves up a variety of inspired stores.
 At menswear store Mr. Turk, each drop is a celebration of the 60s and 70s fashion influenced by Cali cocktail culture and an indoor/outdoor lifestyle.
 Bold prints patterned blazer sets and vintage-style fabrics, Mr. Turk meshes Californian sun-soaked styles with international sophistication, from board shorts to briefs.